Grangetown, Sunderland: Transport

 A section of Ryhope Road that runs through Grangetown front, circa 2008.

 Road

-Grangetown is serviced by 3 main roads: the B1522 (Ryhope Road), Leechmeere Road, and Queen Alexandra Road.
-Rhyhope road was formerly the main route of the A1018, but was changed to a B road when the Sunderland Southern Radial Route opened in 2008.
-Leechmeere Road meets Tollbar Road at a Roundabout In Tunstall and becomes the B1405, and Queen Alexandra Road runs from Grangetown to Barnes, eventually intersecting with Silksworth Lane and becoming a part of the A690.
+Grangetown is serviced by 3 main roads: the B1522 (Ryhope Road), Leechmere Road, and Queen Alexandra Road.
+Ryhope road was formerly the main route of the A1018, but was changed to a B road when the Sunderland Southern Radial Route opened in 2008.
+Leechmere Road meets Tollbar Road at a Roundabout In Tunstall and becomes the B1405, and Queen Alexandra Road runs from Grangetown to Barnes, eventually intersecting with Silksworth Lane and becoming a part of the A690.

 Buses

 Bus services are offered by Go North East, Stagecoach and Arriva with Go North East operating the 60, 61, 62, 62a, 63, and X6 bus routes, Stagecoach operating the 10 and 11 bus routes, and Arriva operating the 22 bus route.

 Grangetown is not serviced by any trains or by the Tyne and Wear Metro.